 Major Security Breaches and Cyber Attacks Due to Human Error

 There have been numerous high-profile cyber attacks and security breaches caused by human error, bringing several renowned organizations to their knees.
-So, here are the top 5 examples of how a reckless mistake cost a successful company so dearly.
+So, here are the top 5 examples of how a reckless mistake costs a successful company so dearly.

 #1 Strathmore Secondary College

 In August 2018, an employee at Strathmore Secondary College accidentally published student records relating to more than 300 students on the school’s intranet, which is accessible by all the students and parents.
-The published records revealed highly sensitive information about students with conditions like ADHD, acquired brain injuries, Asperger’s and Autism.
-These records also included information on whether students were on medication, were receiving government support or had any treatment plans.
+The published records revealed highly sensitive information about students with conditions like ADHD, acquired brain injuries, Asperger’s, and Autism.
+These records also included information on whether students were on medication, were receiving government support, or had any treatment plans.
 In this case, a grave human error exposed immensely sensitive information about hundreds of students.

 #2 Pennsylvania Department of Education

-In February 2018, an employee in Pennsylvania Education Department’s Office of Administration made an error that compromised the state’s Teacher Information Management System (TIMS).
-The TIMS database holds personal information related to teachers applying and holding teaching certifications in Pennsylvania.
-The compromised database temporarily enabled anyone who logged into it to access the personal information of other users including teachers and the staff of school districts and Department of Education.
+In February 2018, an employee in the Pennsylvania Education Department’s Office of Administration made an error that compromised the state’s Teacher Information Management System (TIMS).
+The TIMS database holds personal information related to teachers applying for and holding teaching certifications in Pennsylvania.
+The compromised database temporarily enabled anyone who logged into it to access the personal information of other users including teachers and the staff of school districts and the Department of Education.
 This security breach caused by human error affected around 360,000 current and retired teachers.